-- 1. Press [GRAPHICS].
-Or press [CYCLE START] from the active program pane in Edit mode to enter Graphics mode. - 2.
+- 1. Press [GRAPHICS]. - 2.
 Press [CYCLE START].

-Not all machine functions or motions are simulated in graphics.
+Graphics mode does not simulate all machine functions or motions.

-4.16.2 Axis Overload Timer
+4.18.2 Axis Overload Timer

 When a spindle or an axes current load is 180% load, a timer starts and displays in the POSITION pane.
 The timer starts at 1.5 minutes and counts down to zero.
 An axis overload alarm SERVO OVERLOAD displays when the time has expired to zero.